iwkse/alfresco-debian-install/README.md

 Limits
 --------
-Ubuntu default for number of allowed open files in the file system is too low for alfresco use and tomcat may because of this stop with the error "too many open files".
+Debian default for number of allowed open files in the file system is too low for alfresco use and tomcat may because of this stop with the error "too many open files".
 You should update this value if you have not done so.

 Read more at [http://wiki.alfresco.com/wiki/Too_many_open_files](http://wiki.alfresco.com/wiki/Too_many_open_files).